inimitabletim/DataCamp-Data-Scientist/02_Python Lists.md

 list[0] = new_object

-If you want to prevent changes in areas_copy from also taking effect list you'll have to do a more explicit copy of the list.
+If you want to prevent changes in new_list from also taking effect list you'll have to do a more explicit copy of the list.
 You can do this with list() or by using [:].